irsbugs/irsbugs.github.io/join/index.md

     * Note: Please include your name in the banks account transfer fields.

-* Pay your annual membership in cash to the Treasurer or Secretary at the next WLUG meeting you attend.

-* Register with [meetup.com](https://www.meetup.com/WaikatoLinuxUsersGroup/) so that you can check for information about the next meeting
+* Register with [meetup.com](https://www.meetup.com/WaikatoLinuxUsersGroup/) so that you can check for information about the next meeting or get the BBB link if attending on-line.

 * Join the WLUG [mailing list](/mail/)